 Stories of New York

 Specifically, you'll enjoy the exhibition **Collecting New York Stories," a collection of historic and contemporary photographs spanning from colonial times to the recent past and showcasing works by both well-known and emerging artists, including Janette Beckman, Bruce Davidson, Richard Sandler, Harvey Wang and many others.

 Through April 3, 2022, you can also visit the Marionettes of New York exhibit that explores the amazing history of New York City's quirkiest residents: the puppets who traveled with immigrant communities to settle in the city.
 Also, if you are a music lover you will love the exhibition New York, New Music, a retrospective look at the musical revolution of the 80's in the great metropolis.

 And my favorite and the highlight of the museum: Activist New York, which, through artifacts, photographs, audio and visual presentations, tells the story of the different movements that the city has had: the anti-slavery struggle, the struggle for free sexual orientation, the women's revolution and religious freedom, among others.

 How much time do you need to visit the Museum of the City of New York?

-That is a personal answer that will depend on the type of museum traveler you are, your interest in the exhibition and your time in the city.
-Personally, I consider that the exhibition can be visited in an hour and a half if you want to do a quick tour or in about two hours if you do a more detailed one.
+That's a personal answer that will depend on the type of museum traveler you are, your interest in the exhibit and your time in the city.
+Personally, I find that the exhibit can be toured in about an hour and a half if you want to take a quick tour or about two hours if you take a somewhat more detailed tour.